 Trinity FLAC is TCD’s branch of the Free Legal Advice Centres Ltd. We seek to promote the principles of social justice and human rights through our activities.
 We take a number of approaches to achieving this aim.

 Advice and information: We run clinics throughout the year at which students can avail of free legal advice from a qualified solicitor.
-These are held every Tuesday at 7pm in our room in the Atrium.
+These are held every Tuesday at 7pm in room 02A of the Law School – house 39.
 Any student can come along and seek help with their problems in an atmosphere of absolute confidentiality.
 We also produce and distribute booklets and leaflets offering information on legal rights and obligations.

 Analysis: We raise awareness of important issues through hosting a variety of guest speakers and conferences.
 We also engage students with public interest law issues through conducting legal research projects for outside organisations and through our Public Interest Law moot court competitions.